FrancescoDeLellis/L3_cognitive_architecture/README.md

 In future iterations, as we populate the space with other participants, the L3 blueprint will send the data of the other participants instead of copies of the L3 end-effector positions, the python modules will not simulate any kuramoto and will make the DQN tranined L3 CA interact with the other avatars in the space.

 ### Instructions to plug avatars in the UE space
-If you want to connect the L3 DQN agent you can go to the `L3_server.py` in method `update_position` of `update_position` to follow commented instructions.
+If you want to connect the L3 DQN agent you can go to the `L3_server.py` in method `update_position` of `L3_Wrapper` to follow commented instructions.
 Note that at this stage the L3 CA module expects position from 2 more avatars other than itself, scalability of this part is under works.

 Useful information